drobilla/serd/doc/overview.rst

 Data
-   A :doc:`api/serd_node` is the basic building block of data, 3 or 4 nodes together make a :doc:`api/serd_statement`.
+   A :doc:`api/serd_node` is the basic building block of data, 3 or 4 nodes together make a "statement".
    All data is expressed in statements.

 Streams